 What our sessions ask for from the participants:

-- It asks for an ability to take things apart, investigate, and later put them back together again into a new functional whole.
+- asking for an ability to take things apart, investigate, and later put them back together again into a new functional whole.

-- It is a wake-up call from thinking in clichés and using pure linear thought.
+- a wake-up call from thinking in clichés and using pure linear thought.

-- It makes you question what really matters – especially in leadership situations.
+- making you question what really matters – especially in leadership situations.

-- It proposes creativity and thinking out of the box, opening up your way of thinking.
+- proposing creativity and thinking out of the box, opening up your way of thinking.

-- It builds on our daily physical interactions and how they connect to your intellectual knowledge and leadership theories.
+- building on our daily physical interactions and how they connect to your intellectual knowledge and leadership theories.

-- It shows you the difference in what you THINK you do, what you ACTUALLY do, and how to fill in the gaps.
+- showing you the difference in what you THINK you do, what you ACTUALLY do, and how to fill in the gaps.

 We work with large and small groups.
 Sometimes leaders only come, sometimes leaders and their team members come together.
-We offer very interactive sessions, and also help you reflect on your experiences and transfer your learning to your daily lives in the office.
+We offer very interactive sessions.
+During these, we also help you reflect on your experiences and transfer your learning to your daily lives in the office.

 We offer half and full day sessions, as well as 2-3 day leadership courses on topics such as Tango and Agile and Adaptive Leadership, Positive Relations & Climate, High Performance, Talent & Potential, Solution Focus, etc.